IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :InstallationName
 +++++++++++++++++

-By default, the name of the root Dataverse collection is used as the 'brandname' of the repository, i.e. in emails and metadata exports.
-If set, :InstallationName overrides this default, allowing the root collection name and brandname to be set independently.
+As explained under :ref:`Branding Your Installation`, by default, the name of the root Dataverse collection is used as the "brand name" of the installation, i.e. in emails and metadata exports.
+If set, ``:InstallationName`` overrides this default, allowing the root collection name and brandname to be set independently.
 (Note that, since metadata export files are cached, they will have to be reexported (see :doc:`/admin/metadataexport`) before they incorporate a change in this setting.)

 :ExportInstallationAsDistributorOnlyWhenNotSet
 ++++++++++++++++++++++++++++++++++++++++++++++